-- Speak out!
 Do you have a great idea?
-Want to tell local officials what you think?
+Do you want to share your views with local officials?
 Would you like to meet other people interested in the same issues?
 The MPO wants to hear from you!

 - Attend an MPO meeting.
-Check out our meeting calendar for our meetings, agendas, minutes, and materials.
+Check out our meeting calendar for meeting agendas, minutes, and materials.
 All locations are accessible to people with disabilities and near public transit.
-Upon request (preferably two weeks in advance of the meeting), MPO sStaff will make every effort to provide listening devices, translations, interpreters, or other accommodations that you might need to participate.
+Upon request (preferably two weeks in advance of the meeting), MPO staff will make every effort to provide listening devices, translations, interpreters, or other accommodations that you might need to participate.

-- Advise us.
 Good planning happens when a wide variety of individuals, businesses, industry professionals, and organizations work together to identify what a better future looks like.
-The MPO’s Regional Transportation Advisory Council (Advisory Council) is just that: a diverse group of municipalities, local businesses, people with disabilities, public agencies, advocacy groups, and other interested parties.
-The Advisory Council offers essential, independent advice to the MPO and even has a seat on the MPO board.
-Attend a meeting or apply to serve!
+The MPO’s Regional Transportation Advisory Council is just that—a diverse group of municipalities, local businesses, public agencies, advocacy groups, and other interested parties.
+The Advisory Council offers essential, independent advice to the MPO and has a seat on the MPO board.
+Attend a meeting or apply to serve on the Council!

-- Advisory Board to the MBTA provides technical assistance, information, and public oversight to the MBTA on behalf of the transit-riding public.
+- MBTA Advisory Board provides technical assistance, information, and public oversight to the MBTA on behalf of the transit-riding public.

-- Access Advisory Committee to the MBTA (AACT) helps people with disabilities advocate for improvements to the MBTA system.
+- Accessible Transportation Committee to the MBTA (ATC) helps people with disabilities advocate for improvements to the MBTA system.

 - MBTA Rider Oversight Committee communicates the needs and concerns of riders to the MBTA.